danielgalbraith/wordgen/README.md

 python wordgen.py [options]
 ```

+Rules mode is run by default.
 The logic for the rule-based mode is hard-coded in `wordgen.py`.
 The phoneme weights are read from a CSV-formatted file, for example the provided `data/example.csv`.
 The `read_from_csv` function in `wordgen.py` assumes the following structure, where the phonotactic contexts are represented by rules in the leftmost column and weights for each rule in the respective phoneme columns.

 | Rules | | | | | |
 | --- | --- | --- | --- | --- | --- |